mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * TEE/Secure processor OS attack (if applicable).

 #### Foundational Trust Module Identity
-Upon an FTM provider approved by the MOSIP adopters, the FTM provider would submit a self signed public certificate to the adopter.
-Let us call this as the FTM root.
+Upon an FTM provider approved by the MOSIP adopters, the FTM provider would submit a self-signed public certificate to the adopter.
+Let us call this the FTM root.
 The adopter would use this certificate to seed their device trust database.
 The FTM root and their key pairs should be generated and stored in FIPS 140-2 Level 3 or more compliant devices with no possible mechanism to extract the keys.
 The foundational module upon its first boot is expected to generate a random asymmetric key pair and provide the public part of the key to obtain a valid certificate.
-The FTM provider would validate to ensure that the chip is unique and would issue a certificate with the issuer set to a FTM certificate chain.
+The FTM provider would validate to ensure that the chip is unique and would issue a certificate with the issuer set to an FTM certificate chain.
 The entire certificate issuance would be in a secured provisioning facility.
 Auditable upon notice by the adopters or its approved auditors.
 The certificate issued to the module will have a defined validity period as per the MOSIP certificate policy document defined by the MOSIP adopters.
-This certificate and private key within the FTM chip is expected to be in it permanent memory.
+This certificate and private key within the FTM chip is expected to be in its permanent memory.

 {% hint style="info" %}
-The validity for the chip certificate can not exceed 20 years from the date of manufacturing.
+The validity of the chip certificate can not exceed 20 years from the date of manufacturing.
 {% endhint %}

 ### Device
-Mosip devices are most often used to collect biometrics.
-The devices are expected to follow the specification for all level of compliance and its usage.
-The mosip devices fall under the category of Trust Level 3 (TL3) as defined in MOSIP architecture.
+MOSIP devices are most often used to collect biometrics.
+The devices are expected to follow the specification for all level of compliance and their usage.
+The MOSIP devices fall under the category of Trust Level 3 (TL3) as defined in MOSIP architecture.
 At TL3 device is expected to be whitelisted with a fully capable PKI and secure storage of keys at the hardware.

-* L0 - A device can obtain L0 certification when it uses software level cryptographic library with no secure boot or FTM.
+* L0 - A device can obtain L0 certification when it uses a software level cryptographic library with no secure boot or FTM.
 These devices will follow different device identity and the same would be mentioned as part of exception flows.
-* L1 - A device can obtain L1 certification when its built in secure facility with one of the certified FTM.
+* L1 - A device can obtain L1 certification when it is built in a secure facility with one of the certified FTM.

 #### Device Identity
-It is imperative that all devices that connect to MOSIP are identifiable.
+All devices that connect to MOSIP must be identifiable.
 MOSIP believes in cryptographic Identity as its basis for trust.

 ##### Physical ID
 An identification mark that shows MOSIP compliance and a readable unique device serial number (minimum of 12 alphanumeric characters), make and model.
 The same information has to be available over a 2D QR Code or Barcode.
 This is to help field support and validation.